ropenttd/suds/README.txt

  Supybot comes with its own installation instructions.
 Those and its user manual can be found here: http://sourceforge.net/projects/supybot/

- OFS simply needs to be copied to a directory on the same user@host as that OpenTTD server, and configured.
+ OFS (Openttd File Scripts) can be obtained here: http://dev.openttdcoop.org/projects/ofs It simply needs to be copied to a directory on the same user@host as that OpenTTD server, and configured.
 See the included readme.txt for details.
 If the server is located on a different user@host from the bot, you will need to give the user running the bot password-less ssh access to the user@host.
 This allows